britnidesigns/rkdevelopment/wp-content/plugins/awesome-support/readme.txt

 - **Time Tracking**: basic time tracking is included!
 Admins can even adjust time and all time changes are logged directly in the ticket.
 - **Custom Labels**: sign up for our email newsletter and get our Custom Status plugin for free - unlimited color coded, customized statuses and ticket labels at your fingertips!
 Combined with priorities and tags you have the ultimate system for categorizing and tracking your tickets!
 - **WordPress UI**: Uses the familiar WordPress administration user interface so there is almost no learning curve!
 And, because we respect the WordPress UI standards you can use any 3rd party styling tool to create the look you want (see the screenshots section for examples)
 - **REST API**: We love it when developers use our products.
-The REST API is very developer friendly - easily push and pull Awesome Support ticket data with ease!
+The REST API is very developer friendly - push and pull Awesome Support ticket data with ease!
 - **GDPR READY**: Our registration screen can be easily configured to show GDPR related information
 - **GUTENBERG AWARE**: Compatible with the new WordPress editor known as Gutenberg
 - **WOOCOMMERCE INTEGRATION**: Includes integration into the WooCommerce dashboard along with a premium option for advanced integration

 **Features**

-Awesome Support is probably the most powerful helpdesk and support ticketing plugin on the planet.
+Awesome Support is the result of three+ years of work, research, and improvement.
+It is probably the most powerful helpdesk and support ticketing plugin on the planet.
 Whether you're a startup that needs just the basics or a major corporation with multiple departments requiring service level agreements and sophisticated ticket routing, we have the functions you need!
 Seriously - just take a look at all the features you can get (some free, some premium)
 [View the full list of features on our website](https://getawesomesupport.com/awesome-support-features/)

 - Unlimited Tickets (Free)